 - Faulty ventilation.
 Adequate ventilation is essential for barges.
-Confined and enclosed spaces on barges without adequate ventilation can create an unsafe atmosphere filled with deadly hazards, such as oxygen deficiency and toxic compounds.
-Ventilation that is not working properly or is inadequate can seriously harm a barge worker, and in some cases even cause death.
+Confined and enclosed spaces on barges without proper ventilation can create an unsafe atmosphere filled with deadly hazards, such as oxygen deficiency and toxic compounds.
+Ventilation that is not working correctly or is inadequate can seriously harm a barge worker and, in some cases, even cause death.

-These problems can cause a variety of accidents to occur and may lead to injuries sustained by workers and others coming into contact with Mississippi vessels.
+These problems can cause various accidents and may lead to injuries sustained by workers and others coming into contact with Mississippi vessels.

 Common Injuries Occurring on Mississippi Barges

-Contact The Willis Law Firm Today and Speak to a Top Mississippi Jones Act Lawyer
+Contact The Willis Law Firm Today and Speak to a Top Mississippi Maritime Lawyer

-When you are injured in a serious maritime accident you need a strong legal team on your side.
-Regardless of whether your accident occurred on a ship, tug, barge, jackup drilling rig or any other type of maritime vessel or boat, the Willis Law Firm is fully prepared to fight for your legal rights.
-The Willis Law Firm, a national maritime injury law firm, understands how the maritime industry in Mississippi operates and your Mississippi barge accident lawyer can help with any injury claim you may have.
-We have the legal skills and resources needed to take on difficult and challenging Jones Act and other maritime accident cases.
+When you are injured in a severe maritime accident, you need a solid legal team on your side.
+Whether your accident occurred on a ship, tug, barge, jack-up drilling rig, or any other type of maritime vessel or boat, the Willis Law Firm is fully prepared to fight for your legal rights.
+The Willis Law Firm, a national maritime injury law firm, understands how the marine industry in Mississippi operates, and your Mississippi maritime attorney can help with any injury claim you may have.
+In addition, we have the legal skills and resources to handle complex and challenging Jones Act and other maritime accident cases.
 Call us today at 1-800-468-4878 to set up a free, confidential consultation with our firm.